-In addition to the special qualification salary certification, the Department of Education also provides a leadership development and performance compensation program for elected school superintendents, comparable to chief executive officer development programs in the private sector.
-The program consists of two phases: a content, knowledge, and skills phase; and a competency acquisition phase.
+In addition to the certification program for elected school superintendents, the Department of Education also provides a leadership development and performance compensation program.
+This leadership development and performance compensation program consists of two phases: a content, knowledge, and skills phase; and a competency acquisition phase.
 Upon successful completion of both phases and demonstrated successful performance, the school superintendent shall be issued a Chief Executive Officer Leadership Development Certificate and shall be given an annual performance salary incentive of not less than \$3,000 nor more than \$7,500 based upon his or her performance evaluation.
+For elected school superintendents, current law also provides that a district school board may approve, by majority vote, a salary in excess of the formula-based amount.